werdnabae/Basic-Calculator/README.md

 # Basic-Calculator

-Basic calculator with a clean and minimalist design
+Basic calculator with a clean and minimalist design using tkinter